BrendelGroup/code4Rice3K/README.md

 First, please see the `INSTALL.md` file.
 There you will find instructions for how to obtain this workflow and install prerequisite software, and then run the setup script.
-Once this has been taken care of, proceed to the `HOWTO` file to start analyzing the genome of rice cultivars.
-We provide a list of 4 cultivars that you can use to test this workflow and generate a tree.
-You can find this list in text file `testcultivars`.
+Next, read the `HOWTO` file for instructions and examples of using this workflow.

 ## Overview of Directories